fadden/6502bench/README.md

 - Labels can be coaxed from global to local as allowed by the assembler.
 - Symbols may be exported from one project and imported into another to facilitate multi-binary disassembly.
+- Listings can be generated in HTML form for publication on the web.
+  Many aspects of the output format can be configured.

 Miscellaneous:
 - All data files are stored in text formats (primarily JSON).